 Introduction

-Glasgow Coma Scale (GCS) is the most commonly recognised scoring system used to measure a person’s level of consciousness following a brain injury, it was designed in 1974 by professors of neurosurgery at the University of Glasgow.
+Glasgow Coma Scale (GCS) is the most commonly employed system used to measure a person’s level of consciousness following a brain injury; it was designed in 1974 by professors of neurosurgery at the University of Glasgow.

 My Recorded GCS Values